mokuzaru/IOT_U/README.md

 - ESP development board (in this case buy or esp8266-12, also call nodeMCU, or ESP32).
 - Shield boards ( ldr board, relay, HC04 or others).
 - Sensor (DHT11, DHT22, lm35 or others).
+- PC (with arduino IDE complete version)

+## First week
+At the first week we are going to cover the basics of electricity and electronics before we get into practice part.
+Here are some topics:

+- OHM laws
+  - Why is important
+- AC/DC
+- Sources
+- Pasive components
+- Loads
+- Sensors/actuators
+- Controllers
+- Arduino
+- Basics samples

+## Second weeks

+*Comming soon*